ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ~~~~

 A general notification, incident-notification, is provided here.
-When a network incident instance is identified, the notification will be
+When a network incident instance is identified, the notification is
 sent.
 After a notification is generated, if the incident
 server performs self diagnosis or the Incident Client uses the interfaces
 provided by the Incident Server to deliver diagnosis and